LinerSu/nyu-pl-spring-20-rec/Week 03/README.md

 	- Mutable parameter: a formal parameter could do assignment.
 	- Immutable parameter: a formal parameter only allows to refer the value.
 	- In general, we could not do an assignment to a parameter who is immutable.
+	- In Scala, every parameter is immutable (val object).
 	```scala
 	def f(x: Int):Int = {
 		x = x + 1 // reassignment to val